NikithaMogaveer/HR_Data_Analytics_PowerBI_Dashboard/README.md

 - Staff Growth Trend: Analyze the trend of staff growth over time.
 - Employee Filter: Filter employees based on the starting letter of their name.
 - Leave Balance Analysis: Review leave balances, especially focusing on those exceeding 20 days.
-- HR Dashboard: Design a comprehensive HR dashboard to consolidate and visualize key metrics.
+- HR Dashboard: Design a HR dashboard to consolidate and visualize key metrics.

 ## Insights
 ### 1. Employee Statistics